 Transfer level modeling for those cases in which more than one coincident interface (i.e. surrounding interfaces rather than an interface internal to the study area) can impact a study area is based on a set of transfer level combinations that includes the maximum and minimum values for each interface.
 This includes situations where the interface limits are not independent and for which simultaneous limits have been identified.
-For example, study of the Greater Boston area would consider the Boston Import interface as internal to the study and the North-South, SEMA/RI and East-West as coincident interfaces.
-Modeling of the Boston interface would be based on the procedures as described above.
-Modeling of the North-South, SEMA/RI and East-West interfaces would include those levels as shown in Table 2-9the table below.
+For example, a study of the Greater Boston area would consider the Boston Import interface as internal to the study and the North-South, SEMA/RI-New England and East-West interfaces as coincident.
+Modeling of the Boston Import interface would be based on the procedures as described above.
+Modeling of the North-South, SEMA/RI-New England, and East-West interfaces would include those levels as shown in Table 2-9.

 Testing of coincident interfaces includes interface transfers modeled at high as well as low transfer levels.
 High transfer levels are modeled as close as possible to the defined maximum for an interface and low values are modeled as close as possible to the defined minimum for an interface.
-For example, if three interfaces can all affect a study area there will be eight variations in interface levels such that all combinations are tested:
+For example, if three interfaces can all affect a study area there will be eight variations in interface levels such that all combinations are tested.

 Table 2-9 Example of Modeling Interface Flows in Planning Studies